Let's Get Cooking Week at Camp

 Each week of Summer Camp has its own theme.
-This week, it’s Diggin’ Dinos.
-Join us as we dig for dinosaur bones, create dinosaur foot-prints, and design our own Me-O-Saurus.
-We will have dinosaur snacks, do dinosaur arts and crafts, and play dinosaur games.
+This week, our theme is Cooking.
+Smell that delicious aroma!
+This is going to be a yummy in my tummy week.
+We will put on our chef’s hats and cook and eat some of our favorite dishes and even explore some news ones from our own MINS cookbook.
 The Camp serves children 6 weeks to 6 years of age, with part and full day options.
 Register today — click here to register online or download forms.

-The Group will be discussing The Storyteller by Jodi Picoult.
+The Group will be discussing The Faith Club by Ranya Idliby, Suzanne Oliver, and Priscilla Warner.
 Anyone interested is welcome.
 Bring your lunch.
 Coffee and tea are provided.

 Shabbat Under the Stars: Open House BBQ & Ice Cream Social